paastech-cloud/docs/Architecture.md

 The advantage of this solution is that it is lightweight and give us full control over the authentication and authorization of the clients.
 It also allows us to use the same authentication and authorization system as the rest of the application, which is easier to maintain.

 The git server is written in golang, for its simplicity and its performance.
-It is also well documented, and has a lot of libraries to help us build the server, unlike rust which was the original choice.
+It is also well documented, and has a lot of libraries to help us build the server, unlike Rust which was the original choice.
 The libraries used are [ssh made by gliderlabs](https://github.com/gliderlabs/ssh) which is used to create git clients and servers.
 It is also used by [gitea](https://about.gitea.com) to create their git server.

 The authentication and authorization process is the following: